pythousand/Team5/README.md

 > ### Prerequisites

 Before using the library or REST API, you must sign up on the suno.ai website and obtain your cookie as shown in this screenshot.
-You can find cookie from the Web Browser's Developer Tools -> Network Tab
+You can find cookie from the Web Browser's Developer Tools -> Network Tab -> Filter: _clerk_js_version
 ![image](images/cookie.png)
+'''
+cookies='Your Cookie'
+'''